.OBJ File Extension

-The OBJ format is considered to be a universal 3D model format since it is widely supported by 3D image editing applications.
-The format is simple and text-based, which is one reason why many programs use it.
+CAD users classify the OBJ format as a universal 3D model format since 3D image editing applications widely support it.
+The format is text-based and straightforward, which is one reason why many programs use it.
 However, the simple format structure may also lead to huge OBJ file sizes if they store large and complex 3D objects.

-You may encounter an OBJ file in a variety of ways, such as when modifying 3D objects in a video game, creating visual effects for a film, or designing a 3D mockup of a real-life object or building.
-Since the OBJ 3D format is so widely supported, many users export their models as OBJ files when transferring them from one 3D program to another or when sharing a 3D model with a co-worker.
+You may encounter an OBJ file in various ways, such as when modifying 3D objects in a video game, creating visual effects for a film, or designing a 3D mockup of a real-life object or building.
+Since the OBJ 3D format is so widely supported, many users export their models as OBJ files when transferring them from one 3D program to another or sharing a 3D model with a co-worker.

-If you receive an OBJ file you can choose from a large number of free and commercial applications to open it.
-However, you should select the program based on the context in which the OBJ file will be used.
+However, you should select the program based on the context in which you will be using the OBJ file.
 For example, if you are looking to open and modify a 3D object utilized in film special effects and are on a tight budget, you could use the free Blender software.